Battle of Aldenhoven (1793): Battle

 In the decisive charge, Archduke Charles, Duke of Teschen led the Latour Dragoon Regiment Nr.
 31 and the Esterhazy Hussar Regiment Nr.
 32. Lanoue had on hand 9,000 troops in seven battalions, six squadrons and 12 artillery pieces.
 The French units were the 3rd and 4th Grenadier Battalions, Liège Battalion, 14th Light Infantry Battalion, 2nd Battalion of the Paris National Guard, two battalions of the 29th Line Infantry Regiment and the 6th and 12th Chasseurs à Cheval.
 Henri Christian Michel de Stengel was one of Lanoue's subordinates.

 Results

 The Coalition suffered 50 casualties while the French suffered 2,000.
 In addition, 300 men, seven field pieces and two colors were captured by the Coalition.
 One of the colors was taken from the 29th Line.
 This defeat caused the siege of Maastricht to be abandoned.
 For three days Stengel disappeared and it was feared that he had defected.
 Instead, he turned up at Namur with a squadron of the 12th Chasseurs and the army's military pay chest.
-On the 9th of March, three French armies reassembled at Leuven (Louvain) under the command of Francisco de Miranda.
+On 9 March, three French armies reassembled at Leuven (Louvain) under the command of Francisco de Miranda.
 They were the Army of the North on the left, the Army of Belgium in the center and the Army of the Ardennes on the right.